 Social protection is the full set of policy instruments designed to reduce poverty and vulnerability throughout an individual's life cycle.
-The instruments available to policy makers can be grouped into (World Bank, 2012):

-- 1. Social assistance policies, such as cash transfers and targeted food assistance - 2.
-Social insurance, such as old age and disability pensions and unemployment insurance - 3.
-Labour market programmes, such as training and supporting the job search process
+The instruments available to policy makers can be grouped into: (a) Social assistance policies, such as cash transfers and targeted food assistance; (b) Social insurance, such as old age and disability pensions and unemployment insurance; and (c) Active labour market programmes, such as training and supporting the job search process (World Bank, 2012).